 Planning for website and online costs in 2019

-This is our fifth annual article on website costs.
+This is our fifth annual study on website costs.
 Every year we take the trends in technology and marketing and apply it to reasonable website project and ancillary online costs for a small to mid-size business.

 Size does matter